Empyreal96/easy-build-xbox/README.md

 - Currently Easy-Build can load razzle on an x64 version of Windows, the Kernel (`ntos`) is fully buildable on x64.
 - Many things in the tree will be have Syntax errors, issues with inline x86 targeted code and functions causing compiler errors. *(Some DirectX code, MS CRT code and more)*
 - Process for building is no different
-- BVTMonitor is NOT supported on x64 Easy-Build sessions yet, this will come soon after improving x64 scripts.

 **NOTES**: I have tried but I can't see an easy way (and a way I know) that will allow a full build on windows Win64 yet.

-The actual `easy-build-xinit64.cmd` has very little changes from the 32 bit variant, it sets CPU Arch to x86 and adapted PATH to not hate the `Program Files (x86)` folder when setting MSBUILD and IDW directories,